chris-hypercag/cemc-cryosparc-sherlock-install/README.md

 cd $CS_PATH
 ```
 ### Step 3: Create Submission Scripts
-Next, prepare to connect the master instance to the worker instance.
+Next, enable the master instance to run jobs on Sherlock.
 For this you will need the files `cluster_info.json`, `cluster_script.sh`, and `cs-master.sh`.
 Copy and paste the following code blocks into the terminal.
 Clicking the copy icon in the upper right hand corner of the code block will insure the entire field is copied.
-The `cat` command will automatically concatenate the lines in between it and marker (EOF) and pass it to file named `cluster_info.json`.
+The `cat` command will automatically concatenate the lines in between it and the end-of-file marker (EOF) and pass it to file named `cluster_info.json`.
 ```
 cat <<EOF >  cluster_info.json
 {